 Results 1 -

-4 of
+8 of

-Unified architecture for large-scale attested metering
+Unified architecture for large-scale attested metering.

 , 2007

 "...
-We introduce a secure architecture called an attested meter for advanced metering that supports large-scale deployments, flexible configurations, and enhanced protection for consumer privacy and metering integrity.
-Our study starts with a threat analysis for advanced metering networks and formulates ..."
+Abstract We introduce a secure architecture called an attested meter for advanced metering that supports large-scale deployments, flexible configurations, and enhanced protection for consumer privacy and metering integrity.
+Our study starts with a threat analysis for advanced metering networks and ..."

 Abstract